 If you’re leading a group of people, you can attest to the fact that vision must be stated over and over.
 It’s been said that “vision leaks” and “doesn’t stick.”
 For an organization to flourish, the vision must be attainable and understood.
 Everyone should know the “why” behind their part in the work.

-I just re-read Making Vision Stick, a small book by Andy Stanley (2007).
+I reread Making Vision Stick, a small book by Andy Stanley (2007).

-Here are two big things you need to do with your vision:
+Here are two powerful ways to strengthen your vision:

 A clear vision must be discovered and a complex vision must be simplified.

-How can you repeat the vision for your church today?
+How can you repeat the vision for your ministry or organization today?

-Pick up a copy of this book here!
+Pick up a copy of Andy Stanley’s book here!

 I write with church leaders in mind and I would be honored to have you join me by subscribing to the blog.
 You can take a look at the top posts here.
 The posts are categorized: pastors, worship leaders, student ministry and kids ministry.
 In case we’re just meeting, here’s a little about my life.